 Another proxy for international financial integration may be the level of financial development.
-If so, countries that are at a relatively early stage of financial development-as indicated by a low money-to-GDP ratio-may also have less access to private global capital and may therefore be less susceptible to financial risks under a pegged regime.
+If so, countries that are at a relatively early stage of financial development-as indicated by a low money-to-GDP ratio-may also have less access to private global capital and therefore be less susceptible to financial risks under a pegged regime.

 International financial integration considerations, taken by themselves, also suggest a case against a peg in Pakistan.
 Pakistan is included in most emerging market indices, suggesting that it is relatively well integrated into global markets and, therefore, relatively more exposed to the volatility of private international capital flows.
-In addition, its stock market turnover ranks Pakistan among the countries in the sample with relatively developed capital markets (Chart 2a), although its broad money to GDP ratio places Pakistan in the middle of the sample (Chart 2b).
+In addition, Pakistan's stock market turnover ranks it among the countries in the sample with relatively developed capital markets (Chart 3a), although Pakistan's broad money-to-GDP ratio places it in the middle of the sample (Chart 3b).